 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
-This help guarantee that the work is done correctly using current installation best practices.
+Hiring a licensed solar installer is critical.
+This ensures that the work is done correctly using current installation best practices.
 Massachusetts requires new solar PV systems in the Commonwealth to be installed by a licensed electrician and new solar water heaters to be installed by a construction supervisor.

-Look at review platforms such as Google Reviews, the Better Business Bureau (BBB), and TrustPilot to find out what previous customers have to say about local solar companies.
+Look at review platforms such as Google Reviews, the Better Business Bureau (BBB), and TrustPilot to find out what previous customers say about local solar installers.
 Reviews can give you an idea of a company’s reliability and customer service.
-Be wary of companies with no reviews or with predominantly negative feedback.
+Avoid companies lacking reviews or with predominantly negative feedback.

-Going solar can help reduce your energy expenses over time.
-Be sure to consider these aspects when judging the cost and value of solar panels.
+Switching to solar power can help reduce your energy expenses.
+Be sure to weigh these aspects when judging the cost and value of solar panels.

 Incentive Amount: